Citizens Advice: Citizens Advice Northern Ireland

-Citizens Advice Northern Ireland is Northern Ireland's largest advice charity.
-There are 28 advice bureaux.
+Citizens Advice Northern Ireland are now known as Community Advice.
+It is Northern Ireland's largest advice charity.
+There are advice services covering each council area.
 In Northern Ireland Citizens Advice advises over 95,000 people per year.

 Citizens Advice Cymru

 In Wales Citizens Advice Cymru has a network of 20 bureaux giving advice at 375 locations.
 According to the latest available statistics (2013/14) these bureau advised 134,000 clients and dealt with 337,000 advice issues.
 The Adviceline telephone service is bilingual and is able to offer advice in both English and Welsh.

 In other nations

 Organisations modelled on Citizens Advice have been created in other nations outside of the United Kingdom.
 All of these organisations are autonomous and are not in any way controlled by the British organisation although some have adopted the branding of the British Citizens Advice.
 The Citizens Advice Bureau serving Western Australia has 10 branches of Citizens Advice Bureau and uses the same branding as the British charity.
 New Zealand has over 80 Citizens Advice Bureau branches throughout the North and South Island.
 There is also a Spanish Citizens Advice Bureau organisation aimed at helping British expats in Spain and a Gibraltan Citizens Advice Bureau.
 An unrelated organisation Citizens Advice International was established in 2004 to promote free advice services and to promote Citizens Advice organisations throughout the world.